-- The New York Times: A Buddhist Leader on China’s Spiritual Needs
+- The New York Times: A Buddhist Leader on China’s Spiritual Needs: Q&A With Master Hsing Yun.

 - The New York Times: Is a Buddhist Group Changing China?
 Or Is China Changing It?